reconbot/protocol-slip/README.md

 function encode<Buffer>(iterable: Iterable<Buffer>): IterableIterator<Buffer>
 ```

 Encode an iterable of messages into SLIP compliant packets.
+This function will escape and encapsulate messages into packets and emit them 1 for 1 as they are read from `iterable`.
+The `END` byte is only applied to the end of each message.

 ```ts
 import { encode } from 'protocol-slip'